Magaluf: Nightlife

 There are many bars and nightclubs in Magaluf, and many DJs have played at the resort, including David Guetta, DJ Sammy, Freemasons, Basshunter, Judge Jules, Tiësto, Pat Sharp, Calvin Harris, Tim Westwood, Greg James, Martin Garrix and Lauren Pope.
 Night-life in Magaluf is centred on the Punta Balena strip, where most of the nightclubs and bars are located.

-Controversy
+The nightlife and associated activities results in the town being commonly nicknamed "Shagaluf" and “Megamuff” in popular British culture.

-The resort focuses almost exclusively on British binge drinking tourism, with extremely low alcohol and fast food (fish and chips) prices, and British staffed medical emergency centres located close to bar areas.
+The resort focuses almost exclusively on British binge drinking tourism, with extremely low alcohol and fast food prices, and British staffed medical emergency centres located close to bar areas.

 British tour operators have warned the Spanish Tourist Board that the image of Magaluf is affecting their efforts to market Mallorca.
-It is commonly called 'Shagaluf' in popular British culture.